iamarcel/second-brain/src/site/notes/3 Resources/Sex.md

 But maybe completely abstaining hurt my endurance.
 So I'll try the opposite now: endurance training.
 I can still make sure I don't ejaculate, but masturbate a lot.

+One great idea for going down on her: while you're doing it, she closes her eyes and you whisper in her ears what you love about her and how she makes you feel.

 ## Penis Enlargement
 I have an above-average penis but this still interests me—even if just for the lulz.
 Enlarging your penis, I don't know, it feels like it's a joke so I'd have a good internal laugh if I can pull it off.